Implementing Quantum Secret Sharing on Current Hardware: [[7,1,3]] Steane code and three-qubit erasure lookup table

-When doing our analysis of the [[7,1,3]] Steane code and the expected admission of a ((5,7)) threshold scheme we came across the fact that the Steane code could recover from $d=3$ erasures of certain qubits.
-We show that a subset of three qubits exists in a maximally mixed state, which implies that these qubits are independent of the logical state.
-Consequently, the remaining four qubits must contain all the information about the original encoded quantum state.
+The Steane code can also recover from $d=3$ erasures of certain qubits.
+One such recovery is depicted in Figure~\ref{Fig:4-7-qubit-circuit}.
+We further verify below that a subset of three qubits exists in a maximally mixed state, which implies that these qubits are independent of the logical state.
+Consequently, the~remaining four qubits must contain all the information about the original encoded quantum~state.

-The encoded state is:
+The encoded state is

-Where:
+where